-Over time, attachments add up, taking up valuable storage space on your device and keeping a paper trail of everything you’ve sent and received to one another.
+Over time, attachments add up.
+This takes up valuable storage space on your device and keeping a paper trail of everything you’ve sent and received to one another.

-Why to bulk delete attachments from the Messages app
+Why bulk delete attachments from the Messages app

 The main reasons you’d want to bulk delete attachments from the Messages app are to conserve storage space and delete a paper trail of all the files you’ve sent and received.

-Assuming you’ve already saved the files you’ve been sent, you would no longer need to keep them in your Messages app’s attachment archive because then it’s just wasting space by keeping doubles of what you already have.
-By removing unwanted attachment files from the Messages app, you’ll free up some of that space and have more to dedicate to apps, music, videos, and more.
+Assuming you already saved the files you’ve been sent, you no longer need to keep them in your Messages app’s attachment archive.
+This is just wasting space by keeping doubles of what you already have.
+By removing unwanted attachment files from the Messages app, you’ll free up some of that space quickly.

 Alternatively, if you don’t want someone else who may know your passcode to see what attachments you’ve been sending and receiving in the Messages app, you might consider removing them from the conversation so that they can’t be browsed through, protecting your privacy in the process.